chetandivekar/Digital_Clock/README.md

-# Digital Clock using HTML, CSS, JavaScript
+# Digital Clock and Analog Clock using HTML, CSS, JavaScript